 In a separate filing, CDEL informed that its board has accepted the resignation of Sanjay Nayar, who had resigned vide his letter dated November 11, 2019.

 CDEL has been trying to divest its assets to pare debt after the death of its promoter V G Siddhartha.
-His body was found in the Netravati river in Dakshina Kannada district of Karnataka on July 31, a day after he went missing.
+Siddhartha's body was found in the Netravati river in Dakshina Kannada district of Karnataka on July 31, a day after he went missing.

 Shares of CDEL on Wednesday settled at Rs 43.30 per scrip on the BSE, up 4.97 per cent.